Why Same-Store Sales Are Misleading (And How to Improve It)

 Factors influencing same-store sales growth in retail include:

-Retailers must monitor and analyze these factors to make informed decisions.
+Retailers must monitor and analyse these factors to make informed decisions.

 What Is the Difference Between Same-Store Sales and Total Sales?